Saved Results

 Clinical Context & Background

-CARG-BC is an 8-item breast cancer-specific chemotherapy toxicity risk tool developed for adults age 65 or older with stage I-III breast cancer receiving neoadjuvant or adjuvant chemotherapy.
-It estimates grade 3-5 chemotherapy-related toxicity risk and was designed to outperform the general CARG tool in this population.
+CARG-BC is an 8-item breast cancer-specific additive score developed and validated for adults age 65 or older with stage I-III breast cancer receiving neoadjuvant or adjuvant chemotherapy.
+Its theoretical sum is 0-24, with low (0-5), intermediate (6-11), and high (12-24) groups.

-Use CARG-BC as a shared decision-making aid alongside cancer recurrence risk, regimen benefit, geriatric assessment, organ function, patient goals, and oncology/pharmacy review.
+Use CARG-BC as a shared decision-making aid alongside recurrence risk, expected treatment benefit, comprehensive geriatric assessment, organ function, patient goals, and oncology/pharmacy review.

 Formula Logic